-During our recent webinar (now available on-demand), we provided an in-depth tour through the findings of our 2015 Ethics & Compliance Training Benchmark Report.
+During our recent webinar, we provided an in-depth tour through the findings of our 2015 Ethics & Compliance Training Benchmark Report.

 Webinar attendees asked a number of valuable questions on ethics and compliance training best practices.
-Below are ten of the top audience questions answered.
+Below are some of the top audience questions answered.

 1) What can I do when senior management feels they don't need training?
 Do you have advice on how to engage them?

 Senior leaders tend to respond to proof in the form of metrics and data.
 Show them the positive impact training has (or could be having) on culture and that it provides a return on investment.
-(Our By the Numbers business case may help.)
 It can also be effective to cite case studies of organizations of a similar size, and perhaps in a similar industry as yours whose poor “tone at the top” and resulting corporate culture created negative financial or reputational effects.
 Unfortunately, these examples are very easy to find.

 To truly demonstrate the ROI of a training program—and advocate for the resources they need to make it even more effective—compliance professionals must carefully consider the metrics they use.
 This exercise should be done in conjunction with senior leaders, and align to organizational values, goals and risks.